 The common thought is that a billion years ago, in the Proterozoic era, the Earth’s land looked very different, no trees, no vascular plants, no animals.
 It was basically a bare rock with cool stuff in the water.
 Except it wasn’t.
 A research scientist in Canada has recently discovered a fossil of what she named Prototxites (artist interpretation above).
-The fossil fragments are believed to be part of the 10 meter (33 feet) tall monolith of a fruiting body, covered in holes presumably made by small organisms like insects and arthropods.
+The fossil fragments are believed to be part of the 10-meter (33 feet) tall monolith of a fruiting body, potentially dispersing spores, and covered in holes presumably made by small organisms like insects and arthropods.

 If we stop and look around in this era, all we will see is minerals; rocks; and mushrooms; never plants like we know.
 Vascular plants could not exist in this time yet, there was no soil, no soluble nutrient, no water holding qualities of any substrate around.
 Based on this finding, it took 500 million years for mushrooms to form the surface of earth into what could even be considered habitable for any vascular plant.
 Vascular plants made their way onto the scene in the Ordivician period (460MYA) with the internal incorporation of fungus.
 This relationship is described as endomycorrhizal symbiants, the mycelium is literally inside the plant in between plant cells.
 The symbiants trade the plant’s carbon for the mushroom’s soluble phosphorus, silica, nitrogen, water, and other micronutrients.